nbailey20/Twilify/README.md

 ## Setup Instructions
 1. Create terraform.tfvars file with information needed in variables.tf - AWS account, spotify account, Twilio number, etc
-2. Run setup.sh script to detect Terraform issues
-3. Run 'terraform apply' to build app in AWS
+2. Run setup.sh script to build app in AWS and update Twilio phone number webhook URL
-4. Copy tmf-invoke-url output from terraform apply and add as Messaging Webhook when a message comes in for the Twilio number
-5. Text your Trusty Music Fabricator to say hi, and enjoy :)  - expect a few mins delay to keep AWS cost at a minimum
+3. Text your Trusty Music Fabricator to say hi, and enjoy :)  - expect a few mins delay to keep AWS cost at a minimum
-6. Terraform destroy to get rid of everything in AWS if you want to 'uninstall', don't forget to release Twilio number!
+4. Terraform destroy to get rid of everything in AWS if you want to 'uninstall', don't forget to release Twilio number!

-## Current Version: 0.2.0
+## Current Version: 0.3.0
 Deployment into AWS and integration with Twilio webhook is working.
 Initial playlist is created with name "Trusty Music Fabricator" with correct number of songs, however reported failures after several generations.

 ## Usage Instructions